-The precarious state of our world is a grim and growing concern.
-An unprecedented combination of mutually reinforcing crises portends the collapse of civilization and threatens the future of the Planet, unless urgent and drastic solutions are found — and within sufficient time.
+The fragile and precarious state of our world is a grim and daunting challenge.
+An unprecedented combination of mutually reinforcing crises portends the collapse of civilization and threatens the future of Planet Earth, unless urgent and drastic solutions are found — and within sufficient time.

 Erich Fromm's gloomy but all too prescient observation signifies the dread and apprehension.
 Fromm's words: